jhpyle/docassemble/_docs/functions.md

   displayed in the browser tab.

 {% include side-by-side.html demo="set-title" %}

+The following example shows how you can use a [`DAStaticFile`] to display a logo from your "static" folder in the navigation bar.

+{% include side-by-side.html demo="set-logo-title" %}

 For more information about titles, see the documentation for the [`metadata` initial block].